raysan5/raygui/styles/amber/README.md

 These fonts are licensed under the Open Font License.
 You can use them in your products & projects – print or digital, commercial or otherwise.
 [Inter](https://fonts.google.com/specimen/Inter/about)

+<sub>(The style font is optimized to look best at 16px, if you require different sizing please open the style in rGuiStyler and edit it. -Sarper Şoher)</sub>